0xfe/vextab/README.md

   * [MIDI.js](https://github.com/mudcube/MIDI.js) - A soundfont renderer for the web.
   * Soundfonts for various instruments - See MIDI.js for more information.

-## Quick Start

-If you have NodeJS and NPM installed:

-    $ npm install vextab

-VexTab can be found under `releases/vextab-min.js`.
-There are also unminified files, source maps, and a default stylesheet available there.

 ## Build and Test (for VexTab developers)